LANL-Seismoacoustics/stochprop/doc/source/gravity.rst

 	.. math::
 		\left| \hat{w}_\text{sat} \right|^2 = 2.7 \times 10^{-2} \frac{\hat{\omega}^\frac{1}{3}}{m^2 k_h^2}.

-* Lastly, from the above definition for the vertical group velocity, :math:`c_{g,z}`, it is possible to have altitudes for which :math:`\hat{\omega} \rightarrow 0` and :math:`c_{g,z}` similarly goes to zero.
+Lastly, from the above definition for the vertical group velocity, :math:`c_{g,z}`, it is possible to have altitudes for which :math:`\hat{\omega} \rightarrow 0` and :math:`c_{g,z}` similarly goes to zero.
 In such a location the wave energy density becomes infinite; however, the propagation time to such an altitude is infinite and it is therefore considered a "critical layer" because the ray path will never reach the layer.

 In computing gravity wave spectra using the methods here, a finite propagation time of several hours is defined and used to prevent inclusion of the critical layer effects and also quantify the number of reflections for trapped components.
 Drob et al. included a damping factor for altitudes with propagation times more than 3 hours and that attenuation is included here as well.

 ****************************************
 Gravity Wave implementation in stochprop
 ****************************************

-* The implementation of the gravity wave analysis partially follows that summarized by Drob et al. (2013) and is sumamrized here
+The implementation of the gravity wave analysis partially follows that summarized by Drob et al. (2013) and is summarized here.

   * Atmospheric information is constructed from a provided atmospheric specification:

     #.
 Interpolations of the ambient horizontal winds, :math:`u_0 \left( z \right)` and :math:`v_0 \left( z \right)`, density, :math:`\rho_0 \left( z \right)`, and temperature, :math:`T_0 \left( z \right)` are defined.

     #.
-The density scale height, :math:`H \left( z \right)`, is computed using finite differences of the ambient density.
+The density scale height, :math:`H \left( z \right) = - \rho_0 \left( z \right) \times \left( \frac{\partial \rho_0}{\partial z} \right)^{-1}`, is computed using finite differences of the ambient density.

     #.
 Atmospheric fields are re-sampled on a higher resolution set of altitudes with :math:`dz = 200` meters.